-- Covered with down, eyes open.
-Leave nest within one or two days after hatching.
+Covered with down, eyes open.
+Leaves the nest within 24 hours.